tips on how-to

 Snap-On Inlets

 One mounting method for power connecters is using snap-on inlets.
-These inlets have plastic grooves or clips for secure mounts, providing fast and easy installation.
+These inlets have plastic grooves, snap arms, or clips for secure mounts, providing fast and easy installation.
 Soldered ends or quick disconnect terminals connect from metal tabs at the back of the inlet to your equipment’s live wire.
 Additionally, snap-on inlets can be quickly removed and reattached if necessary.
-While the grooves can reliably hold the inlet in place for many standard applications, snap-on inlets may not be secure when exposed to high-stress environments.
+While the grooves can reliably hold the inlet in place for many standard applications, snap-on inlets may not be ideal when exposed to high-stress environments such as repetitive insertion or detachment of the power cord.

 Common Mountings for Snap-On Inlets